KarolinaGa/How_to_Start_a_Podcast/Preparations.md

 4. ### Choose the recording environment.

    Choose a room without any loud appliances, you want to avoid background noise.
 Many people record in closets.
 Walk-in closets are typically filled with clothes, which act as natural sound absorbers.
 It helps reduce echo and reverberation by absorbing sound waves rather than reflecting them.
-Once you pick a spot to test, test and test some more, you want to ensure the best sound quality possible.
+Once you pick a spot test and test some more, you want to ensure the best sound quality possible.

 5. ### Choose the editing software.